Skin Is Your Ultimate Sports Equipment

-(MENAFN- Mid-East) adidas develops innovative range of active deodorants and shower products, to help fast skin moisture recovery
+adidas develops innovative range of active deodorants and shower products, to help fast skin moisture recovery.

-Despite the positive physical benefit to our bodies, regular exercise can lead to friction on

-the skin, over-exposure and over-cleansing.
-Even though the skin is our body's largest organ, research has revealed that athletes don't think of their skin as part of their sports

 It's time to view pre and post sport body care as part of our workout.
 The new Active Skin & Mind range from adidas complements hard-working athletes with hard-working formulas that reinvent passive pre-workout prep routines and post-exercise cooldowns into active, holistic rituals.